-- Do you need more than one Access Control Domain?
+- 1. Do you need more than one Access Control Domain?
 (Usually, just one Access Control Domain is required.
 An exception, however, is when access needs to be managed autonomously in different areas of a DIT.) - 2.
-What are the different roles and groups of users that need access to the directory: - What are the groups of users that need different levels of access? - What is the basic level of access you want to allow all users? - How will you identify these user groups (as individual entries, a group of entries, a role identified by a refinement)? - What special access do you want to grant to a user to their own entry (for example, 'self service')? - Are any of your requirements fulfilled by the default See "Example 5: Default Access Controls" on page 108)?
+What are the different roles and groups of users that need access to the directory: - What are the groups of users that need different levels of access? - What is the basic level of access you want to allow all users? - How will you identify these user groups (as individual entries, a group of entries, a role identified by a refinement)? - What special access do you want to grant to a user to their own entry (for example, 'self service')? - Are any of your requirements fulfilled by the default access controls)?